massoncheg/forgejo-docs/docs/admin/setup/email.md

 > **NOTE:** authentication is only supported when the SMTP server communication is encrypted with TLS or `HOST=localhost`.
 This is due to protections imposed by the Go internal libraries against STRIPTLS attacks.
 TLS encryption can be through:

 - STARTTLS (also known as Opportunistic TLS) via port 587.
 Initial connection is done over cleartext, but then be upgraded over TLS if the server supports it.
-- SMTPS connection (SMTP over TLS) via the default port 465.
-Connection to the server use TLS from the beginning.
+- SMTPS connection (SMTP over TLS) via `SMTP_PORT=465` and/or `PROTOCOL=smtps`.
+Connections to the server use TLS from the beginning, also known as Implicit TLS.
+It is recommended by [RFC8314](https://tools.ietf.org/html/rfc8314#section-3).
-- Forced SMTPS connection with `PROTOCOL=smtps`.
-(These are both known as Implicit TLS.)

-Both `SMTPS` and `STARTTLS` combined with `IS_TLS_ENABLED=true` are known as Implicit TLS and is recommended by [RFC8314](https://tools.ietf.org/html/rfc8314#section-3) since 2018.

 ## Using Sendmail